Protect yourself and others from knife crime

 Listening to young people to understand their concerns

-The young people involved in the animation project have produced a short documentary addressing the issues they feel are driving youth violence and exploring potential solutions.
+The young people involved in the animation project have also produced a short documentary addressing the issues they feel are driving youth violence and exploring potential solutions.

 Watch ‘Knife crime: A new way forward’ to find out more: